The nutrition toolbox to generate in silico diets

 foodItem[f] -> met1[d] + ... + metx[d]

-Where x is the number of metabolites measured for the food item.
+Where x is the number of metabolites measured for the database equivalent.
 We also incorporate macronutrients such as energy and total lipids so we can track them in the diet.
 The macronutrients here are treated as metabolites.
 In order to comply with mass balance rules, we need to remove the macronutrients we are treating as metabolites from the system.
 We do this by setting another exchange reaction.

 macronutrient[d] ->